ewanpanter/ewanpanter.github.io/_posts/2026-01-08-things-ive-noted-this-week.markdown

 In order for this to work Google is storing the state of the model (since you're not anymore) in cloud using their implicit caching approach for 55 days.
 This is potentially a decent financial saving as the cached tokens are only charged at 10% of their normal cost.
 Whether that stays that way over the long term... well I guess we'll see - there is an obvious commercial opportunity there!

 This last benefit also has a privacy angle that needs consideration for corporates.
 We are all used to interactions with the LLM being transient but now Google is storing your data 'somewhere' for 55 days.
-Yes it's encrypted etc etc, but the privacy team definitely will want a word before going live with this (not least because in the beta you can't specify data residency yet).
+Yes it's encrypted etc etc, but the privacy team will definitely want a word before going live with this (not least because in the beta you can't specify data residency yet).

 ## Skills continue to be a thing and are now an open standard
 I mentioned in my last entry that it seems increasingly likely that [Anthropic's Skills](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills) will be a thing with ChatGPT starting to use it [somewhat unannounced](https://x.com/simonw/status/1999503124592230780?s=20).
 Well, OpenAI have now [gone official](https://developers.openai.com/codex/skills/) and as with MCP, Anthropic have now made it an [open standard](https://agentskills.io/home).
 If you've not used skills yet, I'd recommend having a play - they have a lower barrier to entry than MCP and are useful even for casual use.
-I made a lesson prep skill for my (primary school teacher) wife that has now saved her a good few hours.
+For example, I've made a lesson prep skill for my (primary school teacher) wife that has now saved her a good few hours.
 I would assume it's just a matter of time before X.ai, Google, and other model providers adopt the new standard.

 ## Continual learning
 If I had to list the things that are preventing truly transformative AI (i.e. models that can replace entire jobs, rather than automate short tasks), top of my list would be continual learning.
 At the moment we have 'intelligence' but that intelligence can't learn anything after its initial training - yes you can shove ever longer contexts into the model prompt, but this has obvious limits.